swapnadeep016/FRONTEND-WEB-DEVELPMENT-UX-UI-WEB-DESIGNING-PORTFOLIO-LINKS-DONE-BY-ME/README.md

 # FRONTEND-DEVELPMENT-UX-UI-WEB-DESIGNING-PORTFOLIO-LINKS-DONE-BY-ME

-• Designed a wireframe for the website using Photoshop.
+• Designed UI for many platforms using Adobe XD, Photoshop, Illustrator, Balsamiq wireframe, and Sketch.
 • Planned the workflow for the portfolio to achieve the design.
-• Programmed front end using HTML5, CSS3, bootstrap, JavaScript, Jquery and Wordpress Web Designing..
+• Developed Web apps with HTML5, CSS3, JavaScript, JQuery, Responsive Design for web and mobile, Bootstrap, Foundation, React JavaScript, and backend with WordPress.
+Front End, UI/UX enhancements, Custom Plugins, and API integration are the primary focuses.
 • Developed a responsive portfolio website compatible with desktop, mobile and other screen sizes.
 • Tested the portfolio website on multiple browsers like Chrome, Firefox, Edge, and Safari
+• Develop and customize to fit corporate needs.
+• Designed completely responsive websites/eCommerce websites that adhere to the client's specifications on schedule.
+• Acquired knowledge about corporate design thinking.

 The weblinks of all projects are given below: